friedbrice/friedbrice.github.io/_posts/2015-01-28-daniels-day.md

 After some frustration and googling, I relearned that I needed to use [Bundler](http://bundler.io/) to instance my Ruby environment.
-This will keep the versions of Ruby and Jekyll I'm using to build my site syncronized with the versions that GitHub Pages is using to build my site.
+This will keep the versions of Ruby and Jekyll I'm using to build my site synchronized with the versions that GitHub Pages is using to build my site.
 A few of the common commands are recorded below, mostly so I can come back here two months from now when I've forgotten everything again: